Goal: The goal of this game is to win by collecting the most points, or to collect as many points as possible.

 Step # 2: (prep) Choose whether to organize students into teams or allow them to play without forming teams.
 Have them sit around a table or in front of a whiteboard.

 Step # 3: (explaining the game) Explain to the students that they may earn random amounts of points, swap/change points, get a bomb and lose all their points, or become invincible to the bomb card, depending on the card they pick up.
-Additionally, in this Valentine's Day variation students may complete the take of 'find 2' or 'find 4' task located in the upper right corner to earn an additional point by 'finding 2' or '4' of the same vocabulary words.
-When 'finding 4' they may continue choosing cards until they find 4 new year's resolution cards or until they choose a card that is not a new year's resolution card in which case they must turn back over all the cards without collecting them or points.
-When 'finding 2' they get to attempt to find a matching vocabulary card by choosing one more card.
+Additionally, in this sea animal game variation students may complete the English/spelling task located in the upper right corner to earn an additional point for each word the student can make.

 Step # 4: (starting/playing the game)